Our SENDCO is: Ms V Konstantinidou

-Our Governor with responsibility for SEND is: Mr D Coppin
+Our Governor with responsibility for SEND is: Mrs D Brunton

 We are committed to providing an appropriate and high quality education to all the children in our care.
 We believe that all children, including those identified as having a Special Educational Need or a Disability (SEND) have a common entitlement to a broad and balanced academic and social curriculum, which is accessible to them, and to be fully included in all aspects of school life.